Natooz/MidiTok/docs/tokenizing_music_with_miditok.rst

         print("The tokenizers have the same vocabulary and configurations!")

-Save / Load tokenizer
+Save / Load a tokenizer
 ------------------------

-You can save and load a tokenizer's parameters and vocabulary.
-This is especially useful to track tokenized datasets, and to save tokenizers with vocabularies learned with :ref:`Byte Pair Encoding (BPE)`.
+You can save and load a tokenizer, include its configuration and vocabulary.
+This is especially useful after :ref:`Training a tokenizer`.

-.. autofunction:: miditok.MusicTokenizer.save_params
+.. autofunction:: miditok.MusicTokenizer.save
     :noindex:

 To load a tokenizer from saved parameters, just use the ``params`` argument when creating a it: